bbc/adaptivepodcasting/README.md

 ## Credits

+Adaptive podcasting is maintainied and stewarded by BBC R&D and the University of York.

-Adaptive podcasting has a lot of people who deserve [credit](docs/credits.md) for its inception, advancement, building, and opensourcing.
+However a lot of people deserve [credit](docs/credits.md) for its inception, advancement, building, and opensourcing.